 Update your iPhone

 We listed many solutions above.
-Now, assume if you turned off the keyboard sounds or disabled the one-hand keyboard, your ongoing problems are solved for now.
+Now, assume your ongoing problems are solved for now after turning off the keyboard sounds or disabling the one-hand keyboard.
 But these are not permanent solutions.
 What if you like keyboard clicks and want to keep it on?
 Same with other compromises we made above!